sand, blush and white colored 5 inch ceramic pots potted with marble queen pothos, needle point ivy, and calathea beauty start houseplants

 If you remove the plant from the container, you may see brown or black roots which look mushy or slimy.

-Salt Build-Up
+Salt Build-up

-Another important reason to make sure that there is adequate drainage holes in pots and plant holders is to prevent excessive salt build-up.
+Another important reason to make sure that there is adequate drainage and holes in pots and plant holders is to prevent excessive salt build-up.

 Some fertilizers and plant food can cause harmful salts which result in an unhealthy plant.
 It’s worth knowing that even tap water has salts that can cause deposits in the roots of your plants.

-How Do I Know If My Plant Has Salt Deposits?
+How Do I Know if My Plant Has Salt Deposits?

 • Brown leaves